MobilityData/gtfs-validator/docs/BUILD.md

 ## Packaging as Installable Application

+**NOTE:** The installable application is under active development.
+It currently works best on Windows.

 To build an installable application package appropriate for your operating system (e.g. Windows, Mac OS, Linux), first make sure you have a recent version of the JDK installed (ver >= 15) that includes `jlink` and `jpackage`.
 If you intend